Hero

 Page flow per session

 View the ordered sequence of pages a user visited in a session.
-Understand navigation patterns without watching a recording.
+Understand navigation patterns at a glance.

 Events within a session